 Further, it’s recent adoption by the United States government increases the risk of real conflict between China and the US for global primacy, (as well as the risk of other regional struggles around the world), with both countries seeking to place their “Nation First” on similar ideological underpinnings.
 The confluence of National Populism’s rise in the West, and the rapid rise of China, the world’s leading illiberal nation and on the verge of political superpower status, therefore challenges not only the liberal world order but Western Civilisation itself, putting the peace and prosperity both have enabled at risk.

 This realisation raises the fundamental question of what it will takes to protect Western Civilisation.
 And what does it take to buy the time to migrate it to a global civilisation fit for the world being reshaped by historic forces?
-The answer requires the proponents of open societies to reopen the minds of the people, exposing the faulty reasoning that has signed them up for or led them to make peace with National Populism, which are inadvertently betraying their nations and their way of life.
+The answer requires the proponents of open societies to reopen the minds of the people, exposing the Having spent generations speaking truth to power, in order to defeat populism, politicians will need to now speak truth to the peoplefaulty reasoning that has signed them up for or led them to make peace with National Populism, which are inadvertently betraying their nations and their way of life.
 This will require a process of dialogue and alignment that bridges the divide of perspectives and assumptions between proponents of liberal democracy and populism.
 Three potential ways in in which such a bridge could be built serve to illustrate how difficult this process is likely to be.
 The first way entails a cataclysmic event, such as a war, a revolution, a new Great Depression or some other catastrophe that fundamentally resets society’s expectations at the shared lowest common denominator from which to rebuild.
 In the second way, salvation lies in either in the form of a great leader (it would have to be one of nearly messianic proportions) to reach out across the divide with a universally compelling vision or a breakthrough in scientific discoveries that make solving many of the world’s hard problem’s easy, creating surpluses and riches beyond needs.
-The third option would be for rationality to prevail in the face of fatal threats and external pressures – such as climate change, bioterrorism, cyber-security, resource shortages – which would compel opponents to unite and formulate shared responses.
+The third option would be for rationality to prevail in the face of fatal threats and external pressures - such as climate change, bioterrorism, cyber-security, resource shortages – which would compel opponents to unite and formulate shared responses.

 The middle ground of the third scenario appears to have been lost; in placing “America First” one foregoes the high ground of positioning America at the top of a new civilisation that places the “World First”.
 In placing “China First”, the Middle Kingdom also relives its own self-centred history and foregoes placing China at the top of a new civilisation, too.
 In seeking a Brexit, the UK foregoes being the leader that helped save Europe.
 In a time of dire ideological conflict, these are decisions that imperil the project of peace, prosperity and freedom that is the inheritance of history and can transform the Western world order into a sustainable global one.